icelary/kirk/songs.md

 > And you celebrate in public like you love it
 > So disgusted

+## Charlie's Torch - by Servant Zero

+<iframe frameborder="0" width="560" height="315" src="https://www.youtube.com/embed/3Be7jCQ5xVs?disablekb=1&start=80&end=100" allow="fullscreen"></iframe>

+Released: September 11, 2025

+> They tried to extinguish a flame with a stone
+> But sparks hit the ground and a wildfire's grown

 ## Charlie - by Jesse Welles

 <iframe frameborder="0" width="560" height="315" src="https://www.youtube.com/embed/UCBkt5Nt1wo?disablekb=1&start=80&end=100" allow="fullscreen"></iframe>